 << Click to Display Table of Contents >> Navigation: Getting Started Tutorials - MechDesigner > Tutorial 6: Cams: Flat, Barrel, Globoidal, 'Slot' > 6D: Slot-Cams > Step 6D3.1: Export Slot-Cam to SOLIDWORKS |

-There are two possible complications: A.The motion of the Follower relative to the Cam changes direction, or dithers*.
-In MechDesigner, when the Follower changes its direction, the contact-point moves from one Cam-Flank to the other Cam-Flank.
-This happens even if the the change in direction is a short interval. * Dithers : small directional changes.
-B.The motion of the Follower is Stationary When the Follower is stationary relative to the cam - usually at each end of the Slot-Cam - the contact-point also becomes stationary (of course).
-As the MMA increases, when the contact-point is stationary, we continue to calculate for you the cam-coordinates.
-When the cam-coordinates have complications as described in A or B, or A and B, SOLIDWORKS cannot create the Curve feature. |
+There are two types of complication: A.The contact-point changes direction, or dithers*.
+In MechDesigner, when the Follower changes its direction, the contact-point moves from one Cam-Flank to the other Cam-Flank. * Dithers : small directional changes.
+B.The contact-point is stationary When the Follower is stationary relative to the cam - usually at each end of the Slot-Cam - the contact-point also becomes stationary (of course).
+However, as the MMA increases, we continue to calculate for you the cam-coordinates.
+Thus, there are many repeating Cam-Coordinates When the cam-profile has a complication as described in A or B, or A and B, SOLIDWORKS cannot create the Curve feature. |

 Example of a cam with the two complications.
 Refer to the image above and the VIDEO.
 The sliding-Part moves horizontally.
-A connecting-rod joins the sliding-part to a point that has a complex looping motion.
-Thus, the sliding-part moves to the left and right but with a complex motion, rather than move with a simple motion that is to the right and then to the left.
-Each time the sliding-part changes its direction, the contact-point moves from one cam-flank to the other cam-flank A line is drawn between the cam-flanks each time the contact moves across.
+A connecting-rod joins the sliding-part to a point that has a complex motion.
+Thus, the sliding-part also has a complex motion.
+Each time the sliding-part changes its direction, the contact-point moves from one cam-flank to the other cam-flank You can see a line between the cam-flanks when the contact moves between the cam-flanks.
 SOLIDWORKS will NOT be able to create a Curve Feature with this Cam. |

 Before we export the cam to SolidWorks, we must remove the two complications.
-There are two ways: •Manually edit the text file of the cam-coordinates before you import them into SolidWorks as a Curve feature.
+There are two ways: •Save the Cam-Coordinates to a text file, and manually edit the text file before you manually import them into SolidWorks as a Curve feature.
 It is difficult, but possible. •In MechDesigner, linearize the motion between the Cam and Follower.
 Linearize is the best option. |

 |

-Linearize the Independent Input to the Cam.We need two models - the Original-Model and a Dummy-Model.
-STEP 1: Measure the full motion range of the sliding-part in the original-model.
-Original Sliding Range = Maximum – Minimum We can use a Measurement FB and a Graph FB to measure the displacement range of the sliding-part - just note the Minimum and Maximum values.
+To Linearize the motion of the Cam.We need two models - the Original-Model and a Dummy-Model.
+STEP 1: Measure the displacement range of the sliding-part in the original-model.
+Range = Maximum displacement – Minimum displacement We can use a Measurement FB to measure the displacement of the sliding-part - you only need to measure the Minimum and Maximum values.
 STEP 2: Build a Dummy-Model with a Dummy-Slider and a Dummy-Rocker.
 Important: The input to the Dummy-Slider should increase at a constant rate ( Constant-Velocity ).
-In one machine cycle, the Dummy-Slider should move the same distance and range as the Original-Slider To do this: 1.Connect a Linear-Motion FB to the input of a Gearing FB.
-The output from the Gearing FB is connected to the input of the Motion-Dimension FB of the Dummy Slider.
-2.Edit the Gearing FB and enter for the Gearing Ratio : Original Sliding Range (Maximum-Minimum) / 360 (the numerical sliding range, not the words!)
-The output from the Gearing FB will increase steadily: From 0 to Real Sliding Range (mm) in one machine cycle.
-For example: If, with the original model, the Maximum Measurement is 340mm, and the Minimum Measurement is 20mm, then the Range is 340-20 = 320mm.
-Thus enter the actual equation for the Gearing Ratio : 320/360 .
-The Gearing Ratio will equate to 0.88889.
-(You can also, if the Range is an integer value, use the Pulley Teeth parameters.
-In this example, you would enter 320 as the output-pulley and the 360 as the input-pulley, Connect wires from the output-connector of the Linear-Motion FB to the Gearing FB, and from the Gearing FB to the input-connector of the Motion-Dimension FB.
-Now the Dummy-Slider will move with Constant-velocity from 0 to 320mm Now, the Cam-Coordinates will not change flanks.
+In one machine cycle, the Dummy-Slider should move the same distance as the Original-Slider To do this: 1.Connect a wire fore a Linear-Motion FB to the input of a Gearing FB.
+Connect a wire from the Gearing FB to the input of the Motion-Dimension FB of the Dummy Slider.
+2.Edit the Gearing FB and enter for the Gearing Ratio : Range / 360 (the numerical range, not the word!)
+The output from the Gearing FB will increase steadily: From 0 to Range (mm) in one machine cycle.
+Example: If in the original model, the Maximum displacement is 340mm, and the Minimum displacement is 20mm, then the Range is 340-20 = 320mm.
+Thus enter in Gearing FB a Gearing Ratio the simple equation “320/360”.
+The Gearing Ratio = “0.88889”.
+You can also, if Range is an integer value, use the Gearing as Ratio option.
+Output-Pulley = 320 and Input-Pulley = 360.
+The Dummy-Slider will move at Constant-Velocity from 0 to 320mm.
+The Cam-Coordinates will not change flanks.
 When you export the cam, SolidWorks can create the Curve entity and the Cam feature.
 Note: You may need to delete the last point in the saved cam-coordinate data or from the Curve feature in SolidWorks.
-You can also save the Cam-Coordinates as a text file. and manually edit the values. |
+You can also save the Cam-Coordinates as a text file, and manually edit the values. |